 Syncrude has a long history of energy conservation.
 Our operations incorporate extensive cogeneration processes in order to recover waste heat for reuse.

-In 2011, we used about 135 billion BTUs of energy, or 1.27 million BTUs per barrel of crude oil produced.
-We also invented oil sands hydrotransport and low energy extraction in the 1990’s.
-These processes enabled us to move away from the energy-intensive draglines and bucketwheel reclaimer system, and reduced extraction water temperatures by around 50 percent.
+We also invented oil sands hydrotransport and low energy extraction in the 1990s.
+These processes enabled us to move away from the energy-intensive draglines and bucketwheel reclaimer system, and reduced extraction water temperatures by around 50%.

 These types of step-change advancements not only improve our energy efficiency, they also provide significant benefit to the bottom line